Organization Stakeholders Meeting in Rome on 27-28 September 2016

-Representatives of the Managing Authorities of JASPERS’ beneficiary countries actively contributed to the meeting, providing JASPERS with precious feedback.
+Representatives of the Managing Authorities of Organization’ beneficiary countries actively contributed to the meeting, providing Organization with precious feedback.
 At the end of each session, participants were asked to express their vote on concrete proposals.

-“JASPERS’ activity is crucial to simplify administrative burden and define projects which are sustainable and relevant for citizens” said Claudio De Vincenti, State Secretary to Italy’s Prime Minister.
-“JASPERS has got skilled people, expertise in financing evaluation, optimal knowledge in infrastructure investments and deep understanding of EU rules.
+“Organization’ activity is crucial to simplify administrative burden and define projects which are sustainable and relevant for citizens” said Claudio De Vincenti, State Secretary to Italy’s Prime Minister.
+“Organization has got skilled people, expertise in financing evaluation, optimal knowledge in infrastructure investments and deep understanding of EU rules.
 This is a concrete way to assure good value to EU financial support”.

 “Organization is a key player in delivering EU’s Cohesion Policy and a key part of the joint EIB-EC funded advisory offer, with important synergies with other programmes”, said EIB Vice President Jan Vapaavuori.
 Over the years, he added, “Organization has adapted to the needs on the ground and promptly responded to the requests of development of all categories of projects assisted by European Structural and Investment Funds”.